dasch-swiss/dsp-tools/docs/file-formats/json-project/caveats.md

 ## DSP Base Resources and Base Properties to be Used Directly in the XML File

-From several DSP base resources no subclasses can be created in a project ontology.
+From several DSP base resources, no subclasses can be created in a project ontology.
 However, they can be used directly in the XML data file:

 - `Annotation` is an annotation to another resource of any class.